 Inevitably, the toll continues, of course.
 The most recent death and hospice enrollee listed are brother and sister; there is a hereditary disease in their family’s history, and so the events were expected.
 Until their mother died a few years ago, her children’s conditions were somehow theoretical in my mind.
+Update to item 14 on 2018-08-10: My sister-in-law who entered into hospice care during the last part of June is not eating, and has not eaten for eight days or more, now.

 I have omitted from the list other losses that include my beloved academic advisor for my second major, my last three semesters of college.